-On Wednesday October 21, 2020 we celebrated the 10 Year Anniversary of Take Me Outside Day!
+On Wednesday October 20, 2021 we are celebrating Take Me Outside Day!

 We want to give a BIG THANK YOU to all those who participated!
 This year alone we had over 3,300 educators sign-up for Take Me Outside Day!
 Thank you for helping to raise awareness about the importance of outdoor learning and students spending less time in front of screens!

 “Last week our community and school got hit for the first time with COVID.
 We had 3 staff members and 3 students test positive and so our school shut down last Thursday until yesterday.
 I had 5 students come to school yesterday and the anxiety was in full force in the building.
 Near the end of the day I noticed my reminder about “Take Me Outside” Day.
 I told the students put it in their agendas and dress for the weather because tomorrow we would be spending the day outside.”

 Well, needless to say it, was exactly what we needed.
 I had 4 boys show up this morning and they were excited.
 We started our day with a morning walk, did our daily math review and got in some physical activity right off the bat.
 Our nutritionist even brought our snack to us outside along with hot chocolate which was greatly appreciated since it was a little chilly and starting to snow.
 We decided we needed to get into the bush today so off for a hike we went in the middle of a blizzard!
 We found our way to a great local trail made by the local group BORA and the boys right away decided I was going to be the president and they were the army trying to protect me.
 For the next hour and a half, we were in the middle of combat with soldiers getting wounded and ready to attack.
 Thankfully they provided me with a stick made shield.
 The sun began to shine, and we stopped on a large rock to do some reading.
 Our mission was successful as we all made it back to our home base (the school) safely.
 After our walk we headed back to the school for some reflection and more outdoor play time.